By: Marilyn L. Davis

 Point of View in Storytelling

 I often tell stories in my addiction articles.
-If they are my story, I write the article in the first person.
+If they are my story, I write the essay in the first person.
 Writing from this point of view lets the reader into my head; what I was thinking or feeling at the time.
-In addition, I can factually describe the outcomes of my actions, or the ramifications of poor choices.
+Also, I can factually describe the outcomes of my actions or the ramifications of poor choices.

 In either case, I hope that I am adhering to Daniel Wallace’s description of an ethical storyteller:

 “A storyteller makes up things to help other people; a liar makes up things to help himself.”
 The Kings and Queens of Roam

 Stories of recovery and redemption need this point of view to encourage those still active in their addiction that someone else has struggled and now embraces recovery.
 When I reference my obstacles and how I overcame them, these stories offer hope for those trying to make life changes.

 Life lessons can also be entertaining.
 Aesop’s Fables use talking creatures and plants to deliver the message.
 Or think about Winnie the Pooh – oh and Tigger, too, or Dr. Seuss.
 Each conveys ethical choices and truths through storytelling.

 Teaching has been around since we drew on cave walls.
 Demonstrating skills like hunting and gathering were primary examples.
 According to Dieter Lenzen, president of the Freie Universitat, Berlin: “Education began either millions of years ago or at the end of 1770.”

 - Are You Making These 5 Mistakes…